Imokut/Imokut/README.md

 <!--- Imokutmfon Udoh --->

 Welcome to my GitHub profile!
-I'm excited to share my journey as a machine learning engineer specializing in deep learning and an IBM certified data scientist.
+I'm excited to share my journey as a Machine Learning Engineer specializing in Deep Learning and an IBM certified Data Scientist.
 With a Bachelor's Degree in Electronics and Communication Engineering from the University of Uyo, I'm dedicated to pushing the boundaries of AI and creating innovative solutions.

 ## 👤 About Me

-I am a passionate machine learning engineer with expertise in deep learning and a strong background in electronics and communication engineering.
+I am a passionate Machine Learning Engineer with expertise in Deep Learning and a strong background in Electronics and Communication Engineering.
 My journey in the world of programming started when I discovered the immense potential of AI and its ability to transform industries.
 Since then, I have been dedicated to expanding my knowledge and skills in the field of machine learning.

 ## 🔭 Current Focus